-Environment, social, and governance (ESG) risks:
+Environment, social, and governance (ESG) risks

-Bank's Board has adopted ESG Policy (Environment, Social and Governance) for the Bank.
-ESG policy include the governance structure for taking the cause ahead and also set deliverables for the various departments in the Bank.
-The ESG policy outlines the Banks intent to move in the direction of net zero as per the country's commitment and also enable to comply with all the regulatory requirement on ESG & related disclosures.
-Bank has taken various staff welfare initiatives to improve cordial working atmosphere under ESG (Environmental Social Governance) programme launched by Human Resources.
+The bank's board has adopted ESG Policy (Environment, Social and Governance).
+ESG policy includes the governance structure for taking the cause ahead and also set deliverables for the departments in the bank.
+The ESG policy outlines the banks intent to move in the direction of net zero per the country's commitment and also enable to comply with regulatory requirement on ESG and related disclosures.
+The bank has taken staff welfare initiatives to improve cordial working atmosphere under ESG (Environmental Social Governance) programme launched by human resources.